bfraser-commits/Temporal-genomics/README.md

 #run multiple times
 run_vcf_all_pops.sh

-#format outputs to run into CVTK
-#format outputs to compare AFs

 #CVTK analysis
 #first make a vcf that has GH replicated for the design in cvtk to work: